KWIKERRR/first_api_deploy_on_dash_app/README.md

 ### Welcome to our first api in python deployed with a Dash app !

-For the requirements, see requirements.txt
+Please see requirements.txt.

+Please check my_api.py in the script folder.

 Our api requests imdb, so you need to have an imdb's account.
-Please check my_api.py in the script folder.

 Please, change the IMDB_KEY by yours in app.py if you want to use our api :))